Mount Rainier Timed Entry Reservations Explained

 Lodging and campground reservations grant you entry after 1:00 pm on the day of your reservation.
 Visitors with wilderness permits or special use permits can use these in place of entry reservations but timed access varies.

-Getting these reservations was already competitive before the timed entry reservation was put into place (except for special use permits).
+Getting these reservations was already competitive before the timed entry reservation was put into place.
 If you’re hoping to secure one of these bookings, we recommend attempting to make a reservation the moment they go on sale.

 Go in before or after permitted hours

-Timed entries go from 7:00 am to 3:00 pm, however, the park is open 24/7.
+Timed entries go from 7 a.m. to 3 p.m., however, the park is open 24/7.
 Get past the entrance gates to enter either the Sunrise or Paradise Corridors before or after these times to visit without a timed entry reservation.
+There is usually a line to enter the park at both corridors 3 p.m.
+Go in after 4 p.m. to avoid this.

-As locals in the area, visiting outside these hours is when we’ve always chosen to visit Rainier to avoid most of the crowds and find parking easily, even before this reservation system was in place.
+As locals in the area, visiting outside the timed entry hours is when we’ve always chosen to visit Rainier to avoid most of the crowds and find parking easily, even before this reservation system was in place.

 Visit an unregulated area